RobertFent/myDenoWebsite/backend/readme.md

 - push created lock.json file
 #### pulling changes / fresh install
 - run ../scripts/cache.sh -r -t to reload cached external deps and get types

+### probably wont do's
+- add linting rules when possible
+- use own mongo client to prevent using permissions (maybe)
+- maybe use import map when this feature is stable